- Allowable,Reasonable, Allocable Costs

 - The cost is incurred solely to advance the work under the sponsored agreement.

 - The cost benefits both the sponsored agreement and other work of the institution, in proportions that can be approximated through use of reasonable methods.

 - It is necessary to the overall operation of the institution and, in light of the principles provided in the Uniform Grant Guidance 2 CFR 200 is deemed to be assignable in part to sponsored projects.

 If a cost benefits two or more projects in proportions that can be determined without undue effort or costs, the cost should be allocated to the projects on the proportional benefit.
-If a cost benefits two or more projects or activities that cannot be determined because of the interrelationship of the work involved, then the cost may be allocated or transferred to benefitted projects on any reasonable basis consistent with the cost principles.
+If a cost benefits two or more projects or activities that cannot be determined because of the interrelationship of the work involved, then the cost may be allocated or transferred to benefited projects on any reasonable basis consistent with the cost principles.
 Common acceptable reasonable methods of allocating common use items include proportional benefit, FTE's on each award, based on the non salary budgets in each award, number of experiments or tests.
 If a reasonable method cannot ultimately be determined the costs may be charged to one project.
 In addition, supporting documentation explaining the allocation is required for all costs allocations that benefit more than one project whether charged to multiple projects or one project.

-- Allocation methods must be consistent and take into account all relative projects benefitting from the costs.
+- Allocation methods must be consistent and take into account all relative projects benefiting from the costs.
 For example if a PI has 3 projects using test tubes for which the cost is being allocated the same method should be used to allocate the costs to all 3 projects.

 - The allocation method must be identified in advance of incurring the costs and documented in an easily understood way.
-This documentation must be maintained by the PI and provided to SPA, other administrative offices, auditors and others as requested.
+This documentation must be maintained by the PI and provided to ORA, other administrative offices, auditors and others as requested.

 - Rotating costs through projects is not acceptable nor is using up the remaining funds in an award budget.